-Samee U. Khan, Ph.D. from the Department of Electrical and Computer Engineering at North Dakota State University, will be presenting “Big Data Based Recommendation Approaches for Healthcare”.
+Thursday, May 31st at 6:00 p.m., Samee U. Khan, Associate Professor of Electrical and Computer Engineering at the North Dakota State University, will be presenting “Big Data Based Recommendation Approaches for Healthcare”.

 Department of Electrical and Computer Engineering